PAVANKUMAR-14/Namma-Bazaar/README.md

 - **Payment Confirmation**: After successful payment, users receive an automated email containing their order number for reference.

 ### User Experience
-- **User-Friendly Profile Dashboards**: Provides users with a comprehensive dashboard to manage their profiles, view order history, and track deliveries.
+- **User-Friendly Profile Dashboards**: Provides users with a comprehensive dashboard to manage their profiles, view order history, and also to change passwords.